Sv443/BetterYTM/contributing.md

 > This object contains all information that other plugins will be able to see about your plugin.
 >
 > Arguments:
+> - `token` - The private token that was returned when the plugin was registered (if not provided, the function will always return `undefined`)
 > - `name` - The 'name' property of the plugin
 > - `namespace` - The 'namespace' property of the plugin
 > OR: